 That advice made me a writer: both in the specific moment (I couldn’t throw out that book until someone I trusted made me; I couldn’t write something better until I did) and since then as a guiding principle.
 I throw out things all the time, still; sometimes things on which I have, as I did with that first novel, spent not only months but years.
 What’s important, what the attempt taught me about writing, the material I’m exploring, where I want to go next, always survives.

-Andrea Barrett is the author of nine works of fiction, most recently The Air We Breathe, a novel, and Archangel, a collection of stories.
+Andrea Barrett is the author of nine works of fiction, including The Air We Breathe, a novel, and Archangel, a collection of stories.
 She lives in Western Massachusetts.

 More Posts from Writing Lessons: